MHBalsmeier/GAME_archived/README.md

 ### Things to be done

-* Dicretization of a momentum diffusion operator including dissipation.
+* Improvement of the momentum diffusion operator including dissipation.
 * A regional mode.
 * Implementation of SLEVE.
 * Implementation of MPI parallelization.